Key Points

 Originally serving as guard dogs in ancient China, this striking breed boasts an enormous double coat and a unique blue-black tongue.
 Because it grows thickly around their necks, the Chow Chow’s fur looks a lot like a lion’s mane.

-Their personality is fierce like their fur.
+Their personality is fierce, like their fur.
 Expect a Chow Chow to display intense loyalty and become protective over their home and owner.
-They have strong hunting instincts and strong personalities, so they do best with a secure yard and an experienced owner.
+They have strong hunting instincts and strong personalities, so they do best with secure yards and experienced owners.

 Keeshond

-Pronounced “kayz-hawnd,” the Keeshond is a fluffy Dutch dog related to other German spitz breeds like the Pomeranian.
-In fact, a Keeshond looks a bit like a bigger Pomeranian in a silvery black coat.
+Pronounced “kayz-hawnd,” the Keeshond is a fluffy Dutch dog related to other German Spitz breeds like the Pomeranian.
+In fact, a Keeshond looks a bit like a larger Pomeranian in a silvery black coat.
 That big feathery tail and those fox-like ears give the Keeshond an especially bright, friendly appearance.

 Known for their trainability and their obedience, these clever dogs do well with plenty of interaction and exercise.
 All that fur is just begging for a cuddle puddle.